newrelic-experimental/nr1-js-error-tracking/README.md

 Visit [https://one.newrelic.com/?nerdpacks=local](https://one.newrelic.com/?nerdpacks=local) to launch your app locally.

+You can use this nerdlet on Browser application.

+Please Go to "Entity explorer" >  "Browser applications" > "{{ YOUR_APPLICATION_NAME }}" > "JS Error Tracking"

 ## Deploying this Nerdpack

 > Include the necessary steps to deploy your app.
 Generally, you shouldn't need to change any of these steps.